|PGY1 Community Pharmacy Residency Positions|

 Residency positions offered through partnerships with the University of Kansas and the University of Missouri–Kansas City

 The Community Pharmacy Residency Program with Balls Food Stores was established in July 2001 in partnership with the University of Missouri-Kansas City, then expanded to second position in 2004 with a partnership through the University of Kansas.
 A third position was added for 2012 through the University of Kansas.
 The residency positions have been ASHP-APhA accredited since 2005.
-The residency spans 53 weeks from the last week of June through the end of June of the following year.
+The residency spans 12 months from the last week of June through the end of June of the following year.
 The resident will be employed by Balls Food Stores and receives an annual stipend and comprehensive health benefits.
-Other benefits include 5 paid vacation days, paid holidays, and travel allowance to attend regional and national meetings or training opportunities.
-A separate office work area is provided for the resident including a computer, telephone, bookshelf, file cabinet, and desk space as well as a laptop and mobile broadband access.
-The resident is also given Adjunct Clinical Faculty status with the respective University partner.
-Balls Food Stores precepts several students from area schools of pharmacy allowing the resident to interact with students throughout the year.
-There is also the opportunity for didactic teaching at the school of pharmacy.
+Other benefits include one week paid vacation, paid holidays, and travel allowance to attend regional and national meetings or training opportunities.
+A designated office work area is provided for the resident including a computer, telephone, bookshelf, file cabinet, and desk space as well as a laptop and mobile broadband access.
+Balls Food Stores precepts APPE students from area schools of pharmacy, allowing the resident to interact with student pharmacists throughout the year.
+There is also the opportunity for didactic teaching at the school of pharmacy, as well as the option to complete a teaching certificate program.

 Residency Site Coordinator: Nikki Schwartze, Pharm.D, received her degree in 2007 from the University of Missouri-Kansas City School of Pharmacy.
 She completed a PGY1 Ambulatory Care Residency with an emphasis in Public Health with UMKC and the Kansas City Free Health Clinic in 2008.
 Dr. Schwartze is the Residency Coordinator and Employee Health Programs Coordinator for Balls Food Stores.
 In addition to direct patient care, she has many administrative and management responsibilities for the Balls health plan as well as the pharmacists employed by Balls Food Stores.